 The U-SU-C1 is a single unit zone district with a minimum zone lot of 5,500 square feet that allows only an Urban House primary building form.
 A variety of residential and civic uses are permitted as primary uses in the U-SU-C1 district.
-Compared to the U-SU-C district, U-SU-C1 introduces the accessory dwelling unit use and Detached Accessory Dwelling Unit (DADU) building form.
-The Detached Accessory Dwelling Unit building form has a maximum height of 1.5 stories or 24 feet.
-A bulk plane that rises 10 feet vertically from the side interior or side street zone lot line, then slopes 45 degrees also applies to the DADU building form.
-This form also allows an exemption from the 37.5% building coverage standard allowing the lesser of 50% or 500 square feet.
+The district allows the Detached Accessory Dwelling Unit, Detached Garage, and Other Detached Accessory Structures as detached accessory building forms.
+The Detached Accessory Dwelling Unit (DADU) building form has a maximum height of 1.5 stories or 24 feet.
+A bulk plane that raises 10 feet vertically from the side interior or side street zone lot line, then slopes 45 degrees also applies to the DADU building form.
+This form also allows an exemption from the 37.5% building coverage standard, allowing 50% of the building footprint of the DADU to be excluded up to a maximum of 500 square feet.
+For zone lots between 6,000 and 7,000 square feet the ADU building footprint may be a maximum of 864 square feet.